Christmas in July - Christmas Ornament Tutorial

 Repeat with the other side.

 Small or large buttons can be used.
-These are so quick and easy, you can make a bunch in just a day.
+These Christmas ornaments are so quick and easy to make, that you can sew a bunch in just a day.
+You can use up some fabric scraps and have these lovely fabric ornaments ready for the Holidays to decorate your Christmas tree.

 Merry Christmas in July!!